timluther/winclay_3.0/ReadMe.txt

 and the project still holds on to its software rendering roots, requiring DirectDraw to render the UI, whilst the 3D windows use Direct3D.
-As a result, this version runs poorly on new versions of windows, as these do not support DirectDraw's style of direct framebuffer access.
+As a result, this version runs poorly on new versions of windows, as these do not support DirectDraw's style of direct framebuffer access very well.

+In order to get the bundled exe to work correctly, try right clicking on the exe, select 'properties' then 'App Compatability' and then select 'Reduce Colour Mode > 16bit(65536) colour'

 This is the version I maintained whilst working at A.I.
 Cube in Tokyo, the company responsible for the engine behind 'Gitaroo man'.
 This version of Clayworks can export scenefiles to the Xeios engine.